 - 2.1.
-There are four conditions that determine proper contact adjustment.
+There are five conditions that determine proper contact adjustment.
 All conditions must be checked after conductor attachment to both ends of the switch pole - 2.1.1.
-The blade tips must hit the stops in the jaws simultaneously.
-See Figure 10.
-Misalignments can be corrected by tilting the jaw insulator stacks with the jack screws.
+The jaw contact leaves (fingers) must be centered on the silver of the blade tip as shown in Figure 4.
+If necessary, use the jack screws that support the jaw insulator to tilt the insulator fore or aft to align these parts.